-Will and I would spend a couple evenings cutting all the scraps into rectangles and squares (for the smaller pieces) and triangles (for the really small sheets).
+and squares (for the smaller pieces) and triangles (for the really small sheets).
 We always wore gloves when handling the prepreg, not because it was sticky, but to keep the epoxy off our skin.
 You really don't want long term (or short term) exposure to epoxy, you can build up an allergy to the stuff.

 We also managed to get a few pairs of EC Cutter electric scissors from Boeing Surplus.
 These scissors are made to cut composite materials, and made cutting the prepreg a ton easier.
 You can find these scissors on the web, just search for EC Cutter.

 Layup:

 This section is where all the secrets about how to make the plates really really stiff.

 After cutting out all the rectangles, squares, and triangles, we would then figure out our lay-up schedule.
 Every time we made a batch of plates our lay-up schedule was different based on the number of rectangles we had at 0 degrees and 45 degrees.
 We'd count them all up, figure out how many plates we could make, what thickness' to make the plates, then figure out the lay-up schedule.

 Here's the secret part: The lay-up must be reflective about the center of the sheet.
 That is, if you were going to do a 5 sheet lay-up, you'd lay it up like this:

-0, 45, 0, 45, 0 if we had a ton of 0's and just a few 45s, we'd lay it up like this: 0, 0, 45, 0, 0 The idea is that from the center going towards the edges you have the same pattern of 0 degree sheets and 45 degree sheets.
+if we had a ton of 0's and just a few 45s, we'd lay it up like this:

+The idea is that from the center going towards the edges you have the same pattern of 0 degree sheets and 45 degree sheets.
 This balances the forces from the layers of material and keeps the sheet flat.

-So for a 14 layer sheet (these were about 3.5mm thick) we'd lay it up like this (well, maybe, if we had the right mix of 0 degree sheets and 45 degree sheets): 0, 45, 45, 0, 0, 45, 45, 45, 0, 0, 45, 45, 0.
-Here's a picture to make it more clear, maybe:
+So for a 14 layer sheet (these were about 3.5mm thick) we'd lay it up like this (well, maybe, if we had the right mix of 0 degree sheets and 45 degree sheets): 0, 45, 45, 45, 0, 0, 45, 45, 45, 45, 45, 45, 45, 0, 0, 45, 45, 0.Here's a picture to make it more clear, maybe: